 Shaping A Narrative

 The importance of stories in video games has grown exponentially.
 While some seamlessly blend the gameplay with the narrative, others focus primarily on the latter.
-These titles can be quite divisive.
+These titles can be quite divisive, and they can feel like playing live roulette in Malaysia, you never know how things will turn out.
 Some claim that the lack of gameplay means that they fall out of the medium, whereas many refute this and champion the genre.
 With that in mind, I’ve compiled a list of the very best interactive stories that are currently available.

 Detroit: Become Human